Es (Cyrillic)

-Es (С с; italics: С с) is a letter of the Cyrillic script.
+Es (С с; italics: С с or С с; italics: С с) is a letter of the Cyrillic script.
 It commonly represents the voiceless alveolar fricative /s/, like the pronunciation of s in "sand".

 History

 The Cyrillic letter Es is derived from a variant of the Greek letter Sigma known as lunate sigma (Ϲ ϲ), in use in the Greek-speaking world in early medieval times.
-It has no connection to the Latin letter C (C c), which is a descendant of the Greek letter Gamma (Γ γ); however, many languages (for different reasons) apply the value of /s/ to the Latin letter C, especially before front vowels e and i (examples being English, French, Mexican Spanish); see hard and soft C. As its name suggests, Es is related to the Latin S.
+“Es” (Cyrillic: С) is related to the Latin letter “C” (C c), visuo-phono-semantically due to being a homoglyph and having similar roots, which C is a descendant of the Greek letter Gamma (Γ γ), and therefore С is related to the Latin C and Latin G. While the Cyrillic “С” represents the /s/ sound, many languages apply the value of /s/ to the Latin letter “C,” especially before front vowels like ‘‘e’’ and ‘‘i’’ (examples include English, French, Portuguese, and Latin American Spanish).
+This distinction between “hard” and “soft” C reflects historical phonetic shifts.
+As its name suggests, “Es” is also related to the Latin letter “S.”

 The name of Es in the Early Cyrillic alphabet was слово (slovo), meaning "word" or "speech".

 In the Cyrillic numeral system, Es had a value of 200.